Skip to main content

 • Distribute a post-event survey (keep it to 5-7 questions max)

-• Debrief with your internal team: what worked, what didn't, what to change
+• Debrief with your internal team: what worked, what did not, what to change

 • Compile final budget report: projected vs. actual spend by category